Municipal bonds

 Where are municipal bond interest rates going?

-At Edward Jones, instead of trying to predict exact interest rate movements, we recommend a strategy called "bond laddering" to help you combat the potential for rising rates.
-Laddering means staggering the maturity dates of your fixed-income investments to own an appropriate mix of short-, intermediate- and long-term bonds.
+Instead of trying to predict exact interest rate movements, we here at Edward Jones recommend bond laddering to help you combat rising rates.
+Laddering staggers the maturity dates of your fixed-income investments to own a mix of short-, intermediate- and long-term bonds.

-As shown in the chart below, municipal bond interest rates fluctuate widely over time.
+As shown in this chart, municipal bond interest rates have fluctuated widely over time.

-As shown in the chart below, municipal bond interest rates fluctuate widely over time.
+As shown in this chart, municipal bond interest rates have fluctuated widely over time.

 How to buy municipal bonds